 - Chop rotisserie chicken, onions and slice the mushrooms.

 - Melt butter and olive oil.
-Saute onions and mushrooms seasoning with salt & pepper
+Saute onions and cook mushrooms together, seasoning with salt & pepper

 - Add the minced garlic and saute.